szermatt/mistty/docs/source/usage.rst

   .. index:: pair: command; mistty-other-window

+  - :kbd:`M-x mistty-other-window` does the same as :code:`mistty`,
+    but opens the buffer in another window.

-  - :kbd:`M-x mistty-other-window` does the same, but opens the buffer in another window.
+  - :kbd:`M-x mistty-create-other-window` does the same as :code:`mistty-create`, but opens the buffer in another window.

+        If you need more control on how MisTTY windows are handled than what's provided by the :code:`-other-window` variants, you can configure it using :kbd:`M-x customize-option display-comint-buffer-action` or :kbd:`M-x customize-option
+        display-buffer-alist`.
+In the latter case, note that MisTTY buffers belong to the :code:`comint` category, just like shell buffers.

+        See the section "Window Choice" of the Emacs manual for details.

   .. index::
      pair: command; mistty-in-project
-     pair: function; mistty-project-init-kill-buffer

   - :kbd:`M-x mistty-in-project` creates a new MisTTY buffer in the root directory of the current project the first time it is called.